 Volunteers continued to fight

 After the Armistice between Finland and Soviet Union, the Norwegians in SS-Schijäger-Batallion Norwegen had lost their reason for service, and tragically, they even fought isolated skirmishes with the Finnish troops as the German forces marched across Lapland to Norwegian territory.
-Many Scandinavian veterans of the Continuation War volunteered for the Waffen-SS in order to continue fighting Soviet communism (picture shows the Swedish volunteer Erik Wallin at a training school for the Waffen-SS.
-He had participated in both the Winter War and the Continuation War).
+Many Scandinavian veterans of the Continuation War volunteered for the Waffen-SS in order to continue fighting Soviet communism.
+Image: Swedish volunteer Erik Wallin at Waffen-SS training school SS-Ausbildungslager in Sennheim.
+Wallin had participated in both the Winter War and the Continuation War in Finland.
+He ended the war as an SS-Oberscharführer.
+Erik Wallin's war memoirs, edited by Swedish SS-Kriegsberichterstatter Thorolf Hillblad,do not evade the brutality of fighting against the advancing Soviet Red Army.
+Credit: Twilight of the Gods.
 Public domain.